artist-nemo/web-drawing-001/README.md

 ## Web drawing (with the public)

-So I created my own instructions for a web page that will contain tiles created and submitted by the public.
+So I created my own art as instructions for a web page that will contain tiles created and submitted by the public.

 The web page is here:  https://luxelorev.com/webdrawing001